h1ncza/ytmusic-dl/README.md

 # ytmusic-dl
-This is a simple program to download highest quality available albums with complete metadata from youtube music.
+This is a simple program to download premium quality albums, EPs and singles with complete metadata from youtube music.

 ### Requirements
 This program depends on `ffmpeg` framework, which you need to download from your GNU/Linux distribution repositories.
-Additionally, build script requires `wget` downloader and `pip` (the package installer for Python) programs.
+Additionally, build script requires `wget` downloader and `pip` (the package installer for Python).

 If you use an **Arch Linux** based distribution run:
 `sudo pacman -S ffmpeg wget python-pip`